The MuniScore™ Methodology

 MuniSpot

-Comprehensive Annual Financial Reports
+Annual Comprehensive Financial Reports

-14,857 munis12.7M line items9 fiscal years
+17,600+ munis12.7M line items9 fiscal years

 Census American Community Survey

 Economic data from the Census Bureau's 5-year ACS at place, MSA, and state levels.
 Automatic 3-tier fallback.
+For the most recent fiscal years where ACS data is not yet available, we use our own forecasted values.

-116K records3-tier fallback2016–2023
+116K records3-tier fallback2016–2024

 06.